haroldwongms/openshift-containerplatform/README.md

 ### Generate Azure Active Directory (AAD) Service Principal

 To configure Azure as the Cloud Provider for OpenShift Container Platform, you will need to create an Azure Active Directory Service Principal.
-The easiest way to perform this taks is via the Azure CLI.
+The easiest way to perform this task is via the Azure CLI.
 Below are the steps for doing this.

+You will want to create the Resource Group that you will ultimately deploy the OpenShift cluster to prior to completing the following steps.
+If you don't, then wait until you initiate the deployment of the cluster before completing **Azure CLI 1.0 Step 2**.
+If using **Azure CLI 2.0**, complete step 2 to create the Service Principal prior to deploying the cluster and then assign permissions based on **Azure CLI 1.0 Step 2**.

 **Azure CLI 1.0**

 1. **Create Service Principal**<br/>